gohryt/programming-languages-research/COMPILERS.md

 This should be read as a **vendor claim**, not a neutral standards-body ranking, but it lines up with the reputation VFX has in practitioner discussions: if peak speed matters and commercial tooling is acceptable, VFX is usually in the first sentence.

-**Trade-offs:** native code, a serious optimizer, and large-codebase credibility make it the usual top pick for "fastest serious desktop Forth," with the caveat that it is commercial/closed and much of the public benchmark evidence is uneven and vendor-hosted.
+Native code, a serious optimizer, and large-codebase credibility make VFX the usual top pick for "fastest serious desktop Forth," with the caveat that it is commercial/closed and much of the public benchmark evidence is uneven and vendor-hosted.

 Source: https://www.mpeforth.com/software/pc-systems/vfx-forth-common-features/ and https://vfxforth.com/